Community Choice Aggregation Service

 For questions regarding your generation charges or any other charges on the CCA portion of your bill, please contact your CCA directly.
-For all other questions regarding SCE services, such as your meter or recorded energy usage, a change of address request, request for account details, or if you have a question about the transmission and distribution of your energy, please contact SCE.
-SCE contact information can be found on page 2 and the CCA contact information can be found on the last page of your monthly SCE billing statement.
+For all other questions regarding SCE services, such as your meter or recorded energy usage, a change of address request, a request for account details, or if you have a question about the transmission and distribution of your energy, please contact SCE.
+Contact information can be found on PAGE 2 and the CCA contact information can be found on the last page of your monthly SCE billing statement.

 View the registered CCAs here.